StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

-result in the sending application being throttled via having a write call blocked, returning an EWOULDBLOCK error, or exerting some other form of backpressure that causes the source application to temporarily pause sending new data.
+result in the sending application being throttled via having a write call blocked, returning an EWOULDBLOCK error, or some other form of backpressure that causes the source application to temporarily pause sending new data.